Netanyahu meets with Druze leaders angered by nation-state law

-The meeting Thursday came after Druze leaders, including three Knesset members, challenged the “extreme” law in Israel’s Supreme Court and said it discriminated against Israel’s minorities.
+The meeting Thursday came after Druze leaders, including three Knesset members, challenged the “extreme” law in the Supreme Court and said it discriminated against Israel’s minorities.

-The prime minister’s office pledged “profound commitment” to the 100,000-strong Druze community, an offshoot of Islam whose members serve in Israel’s military and police.
-Netanyahu planned another meeting on Friday with Druze community leaders.
+The Prime Minister’s Office pledged “profound commitment” to the 100,000-strong Druze community, an offshoot of Islam whose members serve in the military and police.
+Netanyahu planned another meeting on Friday with the Druze leaders.

-“The last thing that we want is to harm the Druze community,” said Kahlon.
+“The last thing that we want is to harm the Druze community,” he said.

 On Wednesday, Education Minister Naftali Bennett of the nationalist Jewish Home party, who urged passage of the law during its years of incubation, said he had now realized that its passage was damaging to the Druze minority.